ELEVATED HAIR MINERAL READINGS

 oxidizers, as a general rule.

-almost all cases except that mentioned above.
+in almost all cases, except that mentioned above.

 Instead,